Muzzamil-malick/FASTA-and-Metadata-File-Filtering-Shiny-App/README.md

 ## Features

 - User-friendly interface for selecting and filtering FASTA and metadata files.
-- Multiple filter options including locality, date range, state/province, and cluster.
+- Multiple filter options included
 - Generates filtered FASTA and metadata files.
 - Provides a bar plot visualization of the filtered metadata.